arashzandi/chewing_gum/THOUGHTS_LOG.md

 [Sat 20 Jun 2020 19:06:54 CEST] After adding embeddings from the Glove dataset the accuracy increased.
 I still think there should be other ways to increase the performance on unseen words.

+[Sat 20 Jun 2020 21:46:04 CEST]
+Branching out to implement the same network in PyTorch